Chirag Yadav

 Here are some ways in which Augmented Reality can help Augment Frontline Workforce:

-AR Augments Frontline Workforce With ‘See What I See’ Based Remote Visual Assistance
+AR Augments Frontline Workforce with ‘See What I See’ based Remote Visual Assistance

 In many organizations, workers usually are not able to communicate and share necessary information with other field workers.
 With AR-based remote assistance, the workers are able to collaborate and get visual assistance by connecting remotely.
 Through this, you can solve your issues quickly without waiting for an expert to come on-site, no matter where you are.
 Besides, it significantly reduces the costs of truck rolls and machine replacement.

-AR helps Workforce Work More Proactively With Digital Work Instructions
+AR helps Workforce work more Proactively with Digital Work Instructions

-Repetitive and manual tasks are now being performed by automated solutions, hence operators are left with tasks that are complex or variable for automation.
+Repetitive and manual tasks are now being performed by automated solutions; hence operators are left with tasks that are complex or variable for automation.
 This trend will continue as long as the demand for customization, less product cycles, and high mix low volume remains the norm.
-Hence, workers who are facing these challenges can easily assist through creative digital work instructions.
+Hence, workers who are facing these challenges can easily assist through creating effective digital work instructions.
 Moreover, adding photos and videos assists in understanding the task instructions more clearly.
 Each step here is clearly highlighted so that workers can carry out their tasks more effectively.

 AR Improve Operator’s Decision-making Processes using Digital Checklists

-Through a quality control checklist, workers will get step-by-step SOPs for the smooth functioning of the process.
+Through a quality control checklist, workers will get step-by-step instructions for the smooth functioning of the process.
 Many manufacturers use this checklist at different production levels to identify defects and prevent them from contaminating.
 Checklist ensures that the products meet the necessary criteria.
 Ultimately, these step-by-step instructions reduce waste, save operators’ time, improve production efficiency, and improve decision-making processes.

-AR Can Be Used To Simplify Training & Development Programs
+AR can be Used to Simplify Training & Development Programs

 New workers have much to learn before effectively carrying out their tasks.
 Most of the industry often develops offline instructions like complicated processes, safety measures and equipment for workers.
 The drawback of off-site training is that they are time-consuming & expensive.
 However, the solution to this problem is augmented reality training which provides training experiences to workers which can be accessed anywhere, anytime.
 Many organizations are using augmented reality (AR) to display crucial elements like instructions, safety measures and equipment processes using mobile devices and smart glasses.
 This helps in reducing operational costs and simplifying onboarding programs.

-Augment your Frontline into Smart Workers with Plutomen Platform
+Augment your Frontline into Smart Workers with Plutomen

 With Plutomen’s Frontline Operations Platform, you can overcome many problems that front-line factory operators usually experience.
 This frontline operations suite is specially designed & developed for all types of frontliners, whether they are field technicians, technical experts, or a customer service agent.
 Our frontline operation tools respond and resolve issues in real-time with visual assistance from experts, digitized workflows and AR training sessions.
 Let’s see these tools in detail: